 A: After obtaining Khula decree from the court.
 Furthermore, you need to file an application before the Chairman Arbitration Council or Union Council.
 In area of your jurisdiction for obtaining dissolution of marriage certificate.

-Q: How do I know where my divorce case will be filed in Pakistan?
+Q: How do I know where my case for international divorce in Pakistan will be filed?

-A: Your case is filed where marriage has taken place or where marriage was registered.
+A: Certainly, case is filed where marriage has taken place or where marriage was registered.
 Moreover, where the defendant is residing.
-Wife can file a case at the place where she ordinarily resides.
+Above all, wife can file a case at the place where she ordinarily resides.